CryptoGing/Guide/docs/gettingStarted/piAppPlatform/piAppPlatformSDK.md

 As of August 2022, version 2.0 is the latest.

 ### The Sandbox Flag
 If you want to operate the Pi App Platform SDK within a local environment, you can apply an optional tag titled sandbox.
-You must have configured a development URL in the Developer Portal to use this feature.
+You must have configured a Development URL in the Developer Portal to use this feature.
 When testing within the Sandbox, the flag should be set to true.

 {% highlight html %}
 <script src="https://sdk.minepi.com/pi-sdk.js"></script>
 <script> Pi.init({ version: "2.0", sandbox: true }) </script>
 {% endhighlight %}

-You should be able to set up your sandbox flag to match your development environment if you're using a framework or a boilerplate that supports it.
+You can set up your sandbox flag to match your development environment if you're using a framework or a boilerplate that supports it.
 For example, most good Node boilerplates will set up the value of process.env.NODE_ENV to either "development" or "production", and you could do something like:

 {% highlight html %}
 <script>